 Then in June 1928, a second trip produced more, including “Deep Hollow” and “When Erastus Plays His Old Kazoo,” which featured vocals by former Souders’ band-member, Walton McKinney.
 And that same Seattle expedition also captured, on June 19, 1928, the Lions Quartet singing "Sweet Genevieve" and "How Can I Leave Thee.”

 Then there's Butte's Art “Montana” Taylor, who ended up in Chicago where he cut his boogie-woogie piano classics, “Whoop and Holler Stomp” and “Hayride Stomp” for Vocalion Records on April 4, 1929.
-The next were John Day, Oregon's Happy Hayseeds, who cut “Cottonwood Reel” and “Home Sweet Home” for Victor Records in Culver City, California, on March 4, 1930.
+The next were the Happy Hayseeds from John Day, Oregon, who cut “Cottonwood Reel” and “Home Sweet Home” for Victor Records in Culver City, California, on March 4, 1930.

 Portland's John Keating Studios